 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Using the most recent advances in dental implant technology, Drs.
-Hughes and Bays work to provide the best and most predictable implant treatment.
+Using the most recent advances in dental implant technology, Dr. Hughes work to provide the best and most predictable implant treatment.
 Cone beam computed tomography (CT) provides 3-dimensional information on bone volume, anatomy, and quality.
 This along with sophisticated treatment planning software can allow digitally guided surgery, particularly in complex restorative situations.

 What Types Of Prosthesis Are Available?

 A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (denture) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.

 Dr. Hughes performs in-office implant surgery in an operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.